Jinzi860209/ETL-Project/README.md

 * The final tables or collections that will be used in the production database

 We were able to successfully match our initial DBD goal (see DBD image above)

+* Completed a sample query in jupyter notebook to show a successfull load

 ## Challenges: